|This is one of our favorite photos in Tasmania, taken through the living room window glass as the sun began to set.|

 By the time you see this post, we’ll be on our way to Sydney, flying from Hobart International Airport.
-Upon arrival and after a 25 minute cab ride to the pier, we’ll immediately board the ship, Celebrity Solstice, a ship on which we’ve sailed on two prior occasions over these past years of world travel.
+Upon arrival and after a 25-minute cab ride to the pier, we’ll immediately board the ship, Celebrity Solstice, a boat on which we’ve sailed on two prior occasions over these past years of world travel.

 |Boats in the river channel on a cloudy day.|